KimNG02/Battery-Charge-Planner/README.md

 ## How It Works

-User types values in the website
+1. The user types values into the website.
-↓
-JavaScript sends the values to C# backend
+2. JavaScript sends the values to the C# backend.
-↓
-C# backend checks the values and makes a recommendation ↓
+3. The C# backend checks the values and creates a recommendation.
-JavaScript receives the answer
+4. JavaScript receives the answer from the backend.
-↓
-Website shows the result
+5. The website shows the result to the user.